Astrophysics Guide to Independent Work

 In addition, of course, each student will receive a grade on their Senior Thesis itself, following the ST guidelines listed above.

-Astrophysics Comprehensive (Oral)
+Astrophysics Comprehensive Exam (Oral)

 This is the third part of the final oral defense for seniors: 15-20 minutes of questions (in equal parts by each member of the committee) on general topics in astronomy and astrophysics.
-We generally recommend to the students to review F. Shu's introductory book in Astronomy, "The Physical Universe," as well as their class notes from their upper-level Astro courses.
+We generally recommend to the students to review F. Shu's introductory book in Astronomy, "The Physical Universe," as well as their class notes and textbooks from their upper-level Astro courses.

 For this grade, the grading guidelines are equivalent to those listed above for the Thesis Defense, but of course apply to the student's general knowledge of Astrophysics.